-Mechanics of Materials (3) (F)
+Mechanics of Materials (3) (S)

 This course directs the student in the basic concepts of stress and strain that result from axial, transverse, torsional, and bending loads on bodies loaded within the elastic range.
 The student will be directed to the application and use of shear and moment equations and diagrams, combined stresses, Mohr's circle, and beam deflections.
-Students must earn a grade of "C-" or better to take subsequent civil engineering courses at either Benedictine College or the University of North Dakota.
 Prerequisite: ENGR-2300.

-Statistical Analysis of Data (4) (B)
+Statistical Analysis of Data (3) (B)

 This course provides students with the basic statistical skills needed to draw legitimate conclusions from experimental data.
-Students learn how to calculate confidence intervals, perform hypothesis tests, use linear regression, and perform analysis of variance.
-It also focuses on the design and analysis of experiments including screening designs, full factorials, designs with blocking, response surface methods, path of steepest ascent, mathematical modeling, analysis of residuals, and control charts.
-Corequisite or Prerequisite: MATH-3100.
+It covers the fundamentals of probability theory and emphasizes several probability distributions: binomial, Poisson, exponential, normal, and lognormal.
+Students learn how to calculate confidence intervals, perform hypothesis tests, fit empirical models with linear regression, and perform analysis of variance.
+Corequisite or Prerequisite: MATH-2300.